 How to Track Ovulation Using a Basal Thermometer

 To successfully track your cycle, the best thing to do is print out an ovulation chart or download an app.
-Some basal thermometers come with a compatible app that will help you out.
+Some basal thermometers come with a compatible app to help you out.

 - Pick a time: The first thing you’ll need to do is choose a time to measure your temperature.
-It must be in the morning when you first wake up as well as at the same time every day.
+It must be in the morning when you first wake up — at the same time every day.

 - Note your period: The best time to start is when your period begins.
-Note this as day 1 and record your temperature.
+Note this as day one, and record your temperature.

-- Continue through your cycle: Keep going and note when your period starts and stops.
-Every day, at the same time, take your temperature.
+- Continue through your cycle: Keep going, and note when your period starts and stops.
+Take your temperature with a basal body temperature every morning at the same time.

-- Note your ovulation: After a couple of months, you’ll likely see a pattern.
-As we established above, before ovulation your BBT is lower — generally between 97.0 and 97.7 degrees Fahrenheit.
-When you increase to a range of 97.7 to 98.3 Fahrenheit and stay there for at least three days, you’ve ovulated and are in the luteal phase.
+- Note your ovulation: You’ll likely see a pattern after a couple of months.
+Before ovulation, your BBT is lower — generally between 97.0 and 97.7 degrees Fahrenheit.
+When it increases to a range of 97.7 to 98.3 Fahrenheit and stays there for at least three days, you’ll know you’ve ovulated and are in the luteal phase.
 This pattern is called “biphasic” since it consists of two phases.

-- Wait for your period: Roughly 14 – 16 days after the day of ovulation, your temperature will drop and you’ll get your period.
-If your temperature doesn’t go down for at least 18 days after ovulation, you’re likely pregnant.
+- Wait for your period: Roughly 14 to 16 days after ovulation, your temperature will drop, and you’ll get your period.
+If your temperature doesn’t go down for at least 18 days after ovulation, there’s a good chance you’re pregnant.

-It’s only fair to mention that this method does require some time and patience on your part.
-But in saying this, it’s cheap, easy, and will give you a good sense of your cycle.
-It’s also a great idea to bring your notes to your doctor’s appointment since it can help to pinpoint any fertility problems.
+It’s only fair to mention that this method requires some time and patience on your part.
+But it’s cheap and easy and will give you a good sense of your cycle.
+It’s also a great idea to bring your notes to any doctor’s appointments since it can help to pinpoint any fertility problems.